ssoonmi/05-20-Lecture-Notes/W15D3/connect.md

 ```

-Typically, to keep things as concise as possible, the ConnectedComponent variable is omitted:
+Typically, to keep things concise, the `ConnectedComponent` variable is omitted:

 ```javascript
   import React from 'react';